Mychcoder/Mychcoder/README.md

-- 👋 Hi, I’m @WilfMGitHub
+- 👋 Hi, I’m @Mychcoder
-- 👀 I’m interested in cryptocurrencies.
 - 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on Solana-based projects.
-- 📫 Get in touch on Telegram @WilfM

 <!---
 WilfMGitHub/WilfMGitHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.